marcoripa96/server-components-demo/README.md

    - search params
    - on url change resend down the whole html

+9. Spot another issue

+   - the initial seerver logic is blocking the client from being rendered

-9. Composition
+10. Composition

     - Server component
     - Client component
       - use client

-10. Next.js
+11. Next.js